 Tasks

-Governance participants can edit their tasks directly from the Tasks menu item or access the pending and completed (de-)publication tasks through the diagrams or the catalog.
-All user roles, except Reader, can view and edit assigned tasks if they are defined in the governance attributes of a specific diagram or catalog object.
+Governance participants can work on their tasks directly in the Tasks menu item.
+They can also access pending and completed (de-)publication tasks through diagrams or the catalog.
+All user roles except Reader can view and work on assigned tasks if they are defined as an examination instance for a specific diagram or catalog object.

 How can I view my tasks?